tensorflow/tfjs-models/body-pix/README.md

 ![toColoredPartImageData](./images/toColoredPartImage.png)

-*With the output from `estimatePartSegmentation` on the first image above, and a 'warm' color scale, `toColoredPartImageData` will produce an `ImageData` that looks like the second image above.
+*With the output from `estimateSinglePersonPartSegmentation` on the first image above, and a 'warm' color scale, `toColoredPartImageData` will produce an `ImageData` that looks like the second image above.
 The colored part image can be drawn on top of the original image with an `opacity` of 0.7 onto a canvas using `drawMask`; the result is shown in the third image above.*

 #### `drawMask`